Viktor Kosenko: Influences and style

 Kosenko was popular not only as a composer, but also as an outstanding pianist who had a wide range of activity.
 When he began his career in Zhytomyr, he was recognized as a virtuoso when he began to invest time into performing, both as a soloist and accompanist, besides composing and teaching.
 His contemporaries noted his playing style, brilliant technique, powerful artistic interpretation.

 He was influenced by the musical environment in which he grew up.
 Because his mother and sister played piano, he was exposed to the piano music of Frédéric Chopin, Ludwig van Beethoven, Pyotr Ilyich Tchaikovsky, and Franz Schubert.
+His first compositions were markedly influenced by the works of composers such as Alexander Scriabin, Pyotr Ilyich Tchaikovsky, Sergei Rachmaninoff, and his compatriot Mykola Lysenko.

 Aleksander Michałowski, Kosenko's piano teacher in Warsaw, was another major influence on him during his youth.
 With him Kosenko studied the music of Johann Sebastian Bach, Wolfgang Amadeus Mozart, Frédéric Chopin, and many other romantic-era composers.
 Michałowski also encouraged Kosenko to play in ensembles.
 Further early influences on Kosenko happened in Warsaw, where he attended the opera house and a variety a concerts, listening to performances by pianists Ferruccio Busoni, Josef Hofmann, and Sergei Rachmaninoff, and the singing of Feodor Chaliapin, Leonid Sobinov, Antonina Nezhdanova, and Solomiya Krushelnytska.
 By the time he applied to study piano at the Saint Petersburg Conservatory, he began to be noted for his sight-reading and transposition abilities.

 Kosenko's reputation as a concert pianist brought him invitations to take part as juror in piano competitions around the Soviet Union.
 He also became a piano professor, teaching specialized piano and chamber ensemble classes in Kyiv, first at the Mykola Lysenko Institute of Music and Drama, and later at the Kyiv Conservatory.